givtnl/angular-wepay-service/README.md

 }
 ```

+## For development
+1. Clone this repo
+2. `npm install`
+3. `ng build`

+4. In your target project, do `npm install [git folder path]/dist/angular-wepay-service (this will create a simlink)

 ## Why?

 The `@givtnl/angular-wepay-service` service injects the wepay scripts for us and waits for it to load before attempting to initialize elements.